banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-This metric allows you to list all characters that appeared in your dream.
+Allows you to list all characters that appeared in your dream.

 **Detailed description:**